IBM/LTFS-Data-Management/src/2_code_design.md

 ## Directories

-In the following the internal OpenLTFS design is described on a high level.
+In the following the internal LTFS Data Management design is described on a high level.
 It describes the path it takes from the client side to start the back end and to migrate, selectively ? and transparently migrate files.

-OpenLTFS is a client-server application where the server (sometimes also referred as backend) is started initially and eventually performs all the operations and the client - as an interface to OpenLTFS - that initiates these operations.
+LTFS Data Management is a client-server application where the server (sometimes also referred as backend) is started initially and eventually performs all the operations and the client - as an interface to LTFS Data Management - that initiates these operations.
 A user only has to work with the client part of the application.
 The code is structured within the following sub-directories: